 - Available Health Services

 As you can imagine, many of these factors depend on quite a bit that is simply out of our hands.
-Sure, we can impact a few of them and we can even work within the bounds of a few others.
-However, we must admit to ourselves that our availability to any of these is simply not the same as it might be for someone else.
+Sure, we can impact a few of them and work within the bounds of a few others.
+However, we must admit to ourselves that our availability to any of these is not the same as it might be for someone else.

-However, that doesn’t mean that we cannot dramatically impact our health.
-In fact, there are several things that CAN be controlled, and controlling such factors can actually have a very dramatic impact on your wellness outcomes.
+However, that doesn’t mean we cannot dramatically impact our health.
+Several things CAN be controlled, and controlling such factors can dramatically impact your wellness outcomes.
 It’s all about lifestyle and working within the means that we find ourselves in.